Cape May Theft Defense Lawyer

 It does not matter how minor a charge for theft is, a conviction for theft or shoplifting can negatively impact your future.
 Theft charges can carry monetary fines, jail time, and will create a permanent criminal record that can make it difficult for you to find a job, and may even wholly preclude you from applying to certain positions.
-If you or a loved one has been charged with theft in Cape May County, do not wait to contact an experienced criminal defense attorney from the Law Offices of John J. Zarych.
+If you or a loved one has been charged with theft in Cape May County, do not wait to contact an experienced Cape May theft defense attorney from the Law Offices of John J. Zarych.

-Different Theft Offenses in Cape May County
+Different Theft Offenses in Cape May, NJ

 A person is guilty of theft if he unlawfully takes, or exercises unlawful control over, movable property of another with the purpose to deprive him thereof.